HackYourFuture/JavaScript1/fundamentals/conditional_execution.md

     if (raining) {
         console.log('I will go public transportation.');
     } else {
         console.log('I will walk.');
     }
 } else {
     console.log('I will go by car.');
 }
 ```

 > As (nested) `if` statements can become quite complex it is very important that you indent your source code so that there can be no confusion about which statement blocks are executed for each condition, as was done in the examples.

->More informaton on MDN: [if...else](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else)
+>More information on MDN: [if...else](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else)

 ## The conditional (ternary) operator